UyenAWSrestart/Ecommerce-retail-Data--Customer-Engagement-Targeted-Campaigns--Python/README.md

 ```
 <img width="603" alt="Screen Shot 2025-03-09 at 11 11 36 PM" src="https://github.com/user-attachments/assets/11796f89-2fc6-4a2b-b40b-179b2eff7781" />

- 🚀The average spending per customer is highest for the "Champions," "Loyal," "At Risk," and "Cannot Lose" segments.
+ 🚀 -The average spending per customer is highest for the "Champions," "Loyal," "At Risk," and "Cannot Lose" segments.

- 🚀The number of customers in the "Cannot Lose Them" segment is the smallest, but their contribution to revenue is extremely high.
+ 🚀 -The number of customers in the "Cannot Lose Them" segment is the smallest, but their contribution to revenue is extremely high.

- 🚀Although the number of customers in the "Hibernating Customers" and "Lost Customers" segments is significant, their average spending is lower than expected.
+ 🚀 -Although the number of customers in the "Hibernating Customers" and "Lost Customers" segments is significant, their average spending is lower than expected.

 ## V. Final Conclusion & Recommendations

-The analysis has revealed some inefficiencies in manufacturing performance.
-The most critical problems are:

-These issues directly impact manufacturing efficiency, delivery performance, and cost control, making them a priority for process improvement.

 ### Recommendations: